NethServer/dev/handbook/issues.md

 ### QA team member (testing)

 The *QA team member*.
 * Takes an issue with label **testing** and adds themselves to the *Assignee* field
 * Tests the package, following the test case documentation written by the *Developer*.
 * Tests the documentation changes, if present
 * When test finishes they remove the **testing** label.
 If the test is *successful*, they set the **verified** label, otherwise they alert the *Developer* and the *Packager* to plan a new process iteration.

 ### Packager

 The *Packager* coordinates the *Developer* and *QA member* work.
-After the *Developer* opens one or more pull requests:

-* Selects issues with open pull requests

-* Reviews the pull request code and merges it
-  The CI will build and upload a new container image

 After the *QA member* has completed the testing phase:
 * Takes an issue with label **verified**
 * Commits a *release tag* (see [version numbering rules](../version_numbering)).
 * Pushes the *release tag* and commits to GitHub
 * Merges the documentation changes in the documentation repo.
 Also publishes the documentation by pushing the `latest` branch, if needed.
   Documentation repositories:
   - [NethServer and NethVoice](https://github.com/NethServer/ns8-docs/)
   - [NethSecurity](https://github.com/NethServer/nethsecurity-docs/)
   An application should not be released as "stable" until all documentation (developer, admin, user) is complete.
 * Closes the issue, specifying the list of released modules

-When the package is CLOSED, all related [documentation](#documentation) must be in place.
+When the package is CLOSED, all related documentation must be in place.

 At any time of the issue life-cycle they ensure that there are no release conflict with other issues.